shopware/docs/guides/plugins/plugins/framework/data-handling/reading-data.md

 Now that you know how to read data from the database using the Data Abstraction Layer, you can head over to our guide on [writing data](./writing-data.md).
-Maybe you want to add your new data to the storefront, which is explained [here](../../storefront/add-data-to-storefront-page.md).